First Reading: Philippians 2:12-18

 Gospel: Luke 14:25-33

-As I was driving home tonight, I realized the situation for our presidential election (as well as other leaders) was not looking too good.
-Even as I write this now, John McCain is severely lagging behind in the polls.
-All week I had hoped for Senator McCain to pull a major come from behind victory, but as things are shaping up right now it does not appear to be so.
-These types of situations are hard for us to understand as catholics, how this is all a part of God's plan.
-I found a lot of comfort and gained valuable perspective from today's reading.
+Let's face it, life is hard, and there are so many different types of situations that are hard for us to understand as Christians.
+We have a hard time figuring out how all the joys and pains of life are a part of God's plan.
+I know that I feel this way at times, but I have learned to trust God, no matter how difficult things may be.
+I have also found a lot of comfort, and gained valuable perspective from today's reading.
 In today's gospel Jesus talks of how everything in this world must come second to God, even our own family!
-To be a follower of Jesus we are asked to take up crosses and follow Him where ever we are called.
-I have no doubts that throughout the years ahead we are going to be asked to carry many more crosses for our saviour, let us look to carry any such hardships and challenges for the glory of our Lord.
+To be a follower of Jesus we are asked to take up our crosses and follow Him where ever He leads.
+I have no doubts that throughout the years ahead we are going to be asked to carry many more crosses for our Saviour; and even though we may not always understand, we need to learn to just trust without questioning.
+Let us look to carry any such hardships and challenges for the glory of our Lord.
 Christ carried a cross of great magnitude, all for love of us.
 May we pick up any and all crosses that we are called to, for love of Him.

 Today, let us reflect on some of today's words of Saint Paul to the Philippians: